auraecosystem/examples/slog-handler-guide/README.md

 The mutex will be used to ensure that writes to the `io.Writer` happen atomically.
 Unusually, `IndentHandler` holds a pointer to a `sync.Mutex` rather than holding a `sync.Mutex` directly.
-There is a good reason for that, which we'll explain later.
+There is a good reason for that, which we'll explain [later](#getting-the-mutex-right).

-TODO(jba): add link to that later explanation.

 Our handler will need additional state to track calls to `WithGroup` and `WithAttrs`.
 We will describe that state when we get to those methods.